ucasligang/awesome-VisonTransformers/README.md

 Reading list for research topics in Vison Transformers.

 We list the most popular methods for Vision Transformer, if I missed something, please submit a request.
 (Note: We show the date of the first version of Arxiv here.
-But the link of paper is the lastest.)
+But the link of paper is the lastest version.)

 ## Supervied Vision Transformers as backbone models.